mmcky/nyu-econ-370/README.md

 **Office Hours:** Office Hours for Matthew McKay **for this week** have been **moved** to Thursday 11:00am to 1:00pm.

+**Assignment #1** Everyone that submitted Assignment #1 on time has recieved full marks.
+If you would like feedback on Assignment #1 please come and see me during my office hours in Rm 823 (Economics Faculty) or make an appointment if that time doesn't work.

 ### Updates

 * Assignment submission should now be made to: econ370nyu@gmail.com